h1dz/Pen-Testing/README.md

 Setups kali after a fresh install with the tools and scripts I use.

 ## MonthAndYear.py
-Creates a wordlist with every Month + year (i.e May1980).
+Creates 2 wordlists, one with Month + year (i.e May1980) and another with Season + Year (i.e Winter2020).